 It was not until 1970 that the sport became officially known as netball in New Zealand.
 Referees became known as umpires.

 By then, the game had moved from grass to asphalt outdoor courts.
-It was played by school teams and competitive club sides, and social mid-week fixtures also allowed housewives and mothers to participate, bringing their children to the courts.
+It was played by school teams and competitive club sides, and housewives and mothers participated in social mid-week fixtures, bringing their children to the courts.
 In 1976 there were more than 6,000 senior teams and 2,800 primary-school teams in New Zealand.